It has been a privilege to serve as the Member of Parliament for Windsor since 2005.

 Windsor ConstituencyThe Windsor constituency is made up of 53 towns, villages and hamlets, lying within the Royal Borough of Windsor and Maidenhead, Bracknell Forest Council, and Slough Borough Council.

 Within the constituency there are many charming historic villages including Ascot, home to Royal Ascot; Clewer, Datchet, Eton, Sunninghill, Sunningdale, Horton, and Wraysbury.
-Many of these villages date back to the Middle Ages and contain fine examples of Norman churches, like St Michael and All Angels.
+Many of these villages date back to the Middle Ages and contain fine examples of Norman churches, such as St Michael and All Angels.
 Winkfield is a busy and friendly village; Alexander Pope, the poet, grew up and wrote in Binfield; and the famous brickmakers of Warfield helped to restore 10 Downing Street.
 And, in Slough, Colnbrook and Poyle straddle the lovely Colne Brook and Wraysbury River.

 Historic WindsorWindsor and the surrounding areas have a rich history.